Kotlin/KEEP/proposals/type-aliases.md

 val ta = TA                 // Error: type alias TA has no companion object
 ```

-If a generic type alias expands to a class with companion object, type arguments can be omitted.
+If a generic type alias expands to a class with companion object, type arguments should be omitted.
 ```
 class GenericWithCompanion<T> {
   companion object {